 The power of sin is no match for the Holy Spirit.

-Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
-Since we live by the Spirit, let us keep in step with the Spirit. – Galatians 5:24-25 (NIV)
+Now those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+If we live by the Spirit, let us also walk by the Spirit. – Galatians 5:24-25

 The flesh has been crucified.
 It holds no power in our lives any longer.
-But it is up to us to “keep in step” with the Spirit.
+But it is up to us to “walk by the Spirit.”
 We have to abide in Christ.

 Before Christ, we had no choice – our sinful nature was in control of our thought life.
 But in Christ, we do have a choice.
 We can give the Holy Spirit control.
 And when He is in control, the sinful nature has to take a backseat.
 He doesn’t get to drive.